isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-In the context of C++, this style is often called "Stroustrup".
+In the context of C++, this style is often called “Stroustrup”.

 ##### Example